 The rankings, which are determined by a rigorous process that includes a detailed written submission by the Firm and in-depth, objective research and interviews, were published in the recent Chambers USA 2022 guide.
 Chambers and Partners publishes guides worldwide, and has been a recognized leader in its field since 1990.

 * * * *

-Schwartz Hannum PC is thrilled to announce that Rachel Adams Ladeau has joined the Firm.
+Schwartz Hannum PC is thrilled to announce that John A. Duberstein has joined the Firm.
 He is member of the Firm’s Labor and Employment and Education Practice Groups and provides clients with counsel and representation on a wide variety of matters.

 Before joining Schwartz Hannum PC, John was an Assistant Federal Public Defender.
 He handled hundreds of criminal cases at the trial court level, briefed dozens of appeals, and argued before the Fourth Circuit Court of Appeals several times.